11 Reina Sofia Museum Best Artworks

 2. Face of the Great Masturbator, by Dalí

 Salvador Dalí is one of the most particular and eccentric authors known.
-And one of his most eccentric works, if we may say so, is in the Reina Sofia Museum.
-It is the Face of the Great Masturbator.
+And one of his most eccentric works, it is worth the redundancy, is in the Reina Sofia Museum.
+It is the Face of the Great Masturbator, a painting that you can admire if you book the entrance to the Reina Sofia Museum.

 His inspiration in this painting, as in many others, was his muse Gala.
 Salvador Dalí painted the picture in 1929 while enjoying Gala's company in Cadaqués, even though she was already married to the poet Paul Éluard.